bjoydeep/obs-streaming/README.md

 beeline		      find-spark-home	   load-spark-env.sh  pyspark.cmd      spark-class	 sparkR       spark-shell	spark-sql	spark-submit beeline.cmd	      find-spark-home.cmd  pyspark	      run-example      spark-class2.cmd  sparkR2.cmd  spark-shell2.cmd	spark-sql2.cmd	spark-submit2.cmd
 docker-image-tool.sh  load-spark-env.cmd   pyspark2.cmd       run-example.cmd  spark-class.cmd	 sparkR.cmd   spark-shell.cmd	spark-sql.cmd	spark-submit.cmd
-[jboss@9777580591d0 bin]$ ./spark-submit -version
-Error: Unrecognized option: -version

-Usage: spark-submit [options] <app jar | python file | R file> [app arguments]
-Usage: spark-submit --kill [submission ID] --master [spark://...]
-Usage: spark-submit --status [submission ID] --master [spark://...]
-Usage: spark-submit run-example [options] example-class [example args]

-Options:
-  --master MASTER_URL         spark://host:port, mesos://host:port, yarn,
-                              k8s://https://host:port, or local (Default: local[*]).
-  --deploy-mode DEPLOY_MODE   Whether to launch the driver program locally ("client") or
-                              on one of the worker machines inside the cluster ("cluster") (Default: client).
-  --class CLASS_NAME          Your application's main class (for Java / Scala apps).
-  --name NAME                 A name of your application.
-  --jars JARS                 Comma-separated list of jars to include on the driver
-                              and executor classpaths.
-  --packages                  Comma-separated list of maven coordinates of jars to include
-                              on the driver and executor classpaths.
-Will search the local maven repo, then maven central and any additional remote repositories given by --repositories.
-The format for the coordinates should be groupId:artifactId:version.
-  --exclude-packages          Comma-separated list of groupId:artifactId, to exclude while
-                              resolving the dependencies provided in --packages to avoid dependency conflicts.
-  --repositories              Comma-separated list of additional remote repositories to
-                              search for the maven coordinates given with --packages.
-  --py-files PY_FILES         Comma-separated list of .zip, .egg, or .py files to place
-                              on the PYTHONPATH for Python apps.
-  --files FILES               Comma-separated list of files to be placed in the working
-                              directory of each executor.
-File paths of these files in executors can be accessed via SparkFiles.get(fileName).

-  --conf, -c PROP=VALUE       Arbitrary Spark configuration property.
-  --properties-file FILE      Path to a file from which to load extra properties.
-If not
-                              specified, this will look for conf/spark-defaults.conf.

-  --driver-memory MEM         Memory for driver (e.g. 1000M, 2G) (Default: 1024M).
-  --driver-java-options       Extra Java options to pass to the driver.
-  --driver-library-path       Extra library path entries to pass to the driver.
-  --driver-class-path         Extra class path entries to pass to the driver.
-Note that
-                              jars added with --jars are automatically included in the classpath.

-  --executor-memory MEM       Memory per executor (e.g. 1000M, 2G) (Default: 1G).

-  --proxy-user NAME           User to impersonate when submitting the application.
-                              This argument does not work with --principal / --keytab.

-  --help, -h                  Show this help message and exit.
-  --verbose, -v               Print additional debug output.
-  --version,                  Print the version of current Spark.

- Cluster deploy mode only:
-  --driver-cores NUM          Number of cores used by the driver, only in cluster mode
-                              (Default: 1).

- Spark standalone or Mesos with cluster deploy mode only:
-  --supervise                 If given, restarts the driver on failure.

- Spark standalone, Mesos or K8s with cluster deploy mode only:
-  --kill SUBMISSION_ID        If given, kills the driver specified.
-  --status SUBMISSION_ID      If given, requests the status of the driver specified.

- Spark standalone, Mesos and Kubernetes only:
-  --total-executor-cores NUM  Total cores for all executors.

- Spark standalone, YARN and Kubernetes only:
-  --executor-cores NUM        Number of cores used by each executor.
-(Default: 1 in
-                              YARN and K8S modes, or all available cores on the worker in standalone mode).

- Spark on YARN and Kubernetes only:
-  --num-executors NUM         Number of executors to launch (Default: 2).
-                              If dynamic allocation is enabled, the initial number of executors will be at least NUM.
-  --principal PRINCIPAL       Principal to be used to login to KDC.
-  --keytab KEYTAB             The full path to the file that contains the keytab for the
-                              principal specified above.

- Spark on YARN only:
-  --queue QUEUE_NAME          The YARN queue to submit to (Default: "default").
-  --archives ARCHIVES         Comma separated list of archives to be extracted into the
-                              working directory of each executor.

 [jboss@9777580591d0 bin]$ ./spark-submit --version Welcome to